MENU

 Martin Sixsmith

-Author image not available for Martin Sixsmith
+Author image: Martin Sixsmith

 Martin Sixsmith was for many years BBC correspondent in Moscow.
 He wrote the book relating to the film Philomena.
 He has written a number of books on Russia and also broadcast his own 12 part series on the History of Russia for BBC Radio 4.

-Author image not available for Martin Sixsmith
+Author image: Martin Sixsmith